Blog

 How Metomic can help

-• Sensitive data discovery – Metomic automatically detects and classifies PII, PHI, and financial data across Google Drive, Gmail, and other connected SaaS apps to prevent exposure.
+• Sensitive data discovery – Metomic automatically identifies and classifies PII, PHI, financial records, secrets, and client data across Google Drive, Gmail, Slack and other connected SaaS apps.
+This helps teams eliminate hidden exposure before Gemini can surface it.

 Getting started with Metomic